WASdev/tool.lars/README.md

 Open `usr/servers/larsServer/server.xml` and follow the directions in the comments to create users and assign them to User and Administrator roles in the larsServer application

+Find the JNDI entry named `lars/URLBase` and edit the value to point to the external URL of the server.

 If your mongodb server is not running on the same machine as your liberty server or uses authentication, you must also edit the mongodb configuration in the server.xml

 Start mongodb